Gaps, Ambiguity, and Establishing Complexity-Class Containments via Iterative Constant-Setting: Conclusions and Open Problems

 \section{Conclusions and Open Problems}

 This paper applied and adapted the iterative constant-setting technique used by Cai and Hemachandra~\cite{cai-hem:j:parity} and Borchert, Hemaspaandra, and Rothe~\cite{bor-hem-rot:j:powers-of-two} to a more general setting.
 In particular, we generalized Borchert, Hemaspaandra, and Rothe's notion of ``nongappiness,'' proved two flexible metatheorems that can be used to obtain containments of ambiguity-limited classes in restricted counting classes, and applied those theorems to prove containments for some of the most natural ambiguity-limited classes.
 We also noted the apparent trade-off between the nongappiness of the targets used in iterative constant-setting, and the nondeterministic ambiguity of the classes one can capture using those targets.

-Beyond the containments we explicitly derived with Theorems~\ref{t:meta1} and~\ref{t:meta2}, those two meta\-theorems themselves seem to reflect a trade-off between the ambiguity allowed in an ambiguity-limited class and the smallness of gaps in a set of natural numbers defining a restricted counting class.
+For example, beyond the containments we explicitly derived with Theorems~\ref{t:meta1} and~\ref{t:meta2}, those two meta\-theorems themselves seem to reflect a trade-off between the ambiguity allowed in an ambiguity-limited class and the smallness of gaps in a set of natural numbers defining a restricted counting class.
 One open problem is to make explicit, in a smooth and complete fashion, this trade-off between gaps and ambiguity.
 Another open problem is to capture the relationship between $\log^\circledast$ and $\log^*$ more tightly than Theorems~\ref{t:ilog} and~\ref{t: log i.o.} do.

-One last related open research direction is to find nongappy, P-printable subsets of the primes.
-We noted two sufficient conditions for showing the existence of P-printable subsets of primes, namely Allender's hypothesis about the probabilistic complexity class R~\cite[Corollary 32 and the comment following it]{all:j:pseudorandom} and the Lenstra--Pomerance--Wagstaff Conjecture~\cite{pom:j:primality-testing,wag:j:mersenne-numbers}.
+One last related open research direction is to further study nongappy, P-printable subsets of the primes.
+We noted two sufficient conditions for showing the existence of P-printable subsets of primes, namely Allender's hypothesis about the probabilistic complexity class $\mathrm{RP}$~\cite[Corollary 32 and the comment following it]{all:j:pseudorandom} and the Lenstra--Pomerance--Wagstaff Conjecture~\cite{pom:j:primality-testing,wag:j:mersenne-numbers}.
 Furthermore, we proved that the Lenstra--Pomerance--Wagstaff Conjecture in fact implies that for all $\epsilon>0$ the primes have an $n^{1+\epsilon}$-nongappy, P-printable subset.
 While finding a P-printable subset of the primes would itself be interesting, we have shown how it would also be a useful step towards understanding the restricted counting class defined by the primes, namely, if one could find a suitably nongappy such set.

-\subparagraph{Acknowledgments} We thank Ben Carleton, Henry Welles, and the anonymous conference referees for helpful suggestions.